 The bill eliminates environmental, social and governance factors in state investments and prohibits banks from using "unsafe and unsound practices" to deny services based on an individual's political, religious, or business sector opinions.
 It prevents the financial institutions from considering "social credit scores" in determining an individual's ability to obtain loans, lines of credit, and bank accounts.

+SB 302: Ready for the floor

-SB 302: Fiscal Policy HB 3: Sent to Senate
+HB 3: Sent to Senate (in messages)

-ACTION ITEM: SENATE BANKING & INSURANCE - PASSED 3/29
+ACTION ITEM: SENATE FISCAL POLICY - PASSED 4/13

 ACTION ITEM: HOUSE - PASSED

 State Renewable Energy Goals

 Sponsors: Sen. Berman / Rep. Eskamani